Medical Device Registration in Ireland

 Ireland is an island in the North Atlantic.
 It is the island separated from Great Britain to its east by the North Channel, the Irish Sea, and St George’s Channel.
 Ireland is the third-largest island in Europe.
 Although Ireland’s economy is strong compared to its European neighbors, the medical device market will grow modestly over the next few years.
 The Irish market was valued at the US $.72 billion in 2016 and will increase to $.83 billion by 2020.
 The medical device manufacturing industry in Ireland is robust.
 In fact, many of the top medical device companies have operations in Ireland.
 However, the domestic manufacturing industry is based on exports; Ireland is one of the top medical device exporters in Europe.

 The term medical device covers a very wide range of products, excluding medicines, used in healthcare for the diagnosis, prevention, monitoring or treatment of illness or handicap and includes many thousands of items used each day by healthcare providers and patients.
 It also includes in-vitro diagnostic (IVD) test kits, reagents, laboratory analyzers and related software, etc.

-The national regulatory authority agencies responsible for the regulation of medical products in Saudi Arabia are:
+The national regulatory authority agencies responsible for the regulation of medical products in Ireland are:

 - Health Products Regulatory Authority (HPRA) (formerly the Irish Medicines Board).

 - Environmental Protection Agency (EPA).

 The HPRA(Health Products Regulatory Authority) is the national competent authority responsible for, among other things, the: